Gallawander/Coursera_ExData_Plotting2/README.md

 NEI_summarized$type <- factor(NEI_summarized$type, levels = c("Point", "Non-point", "Road", "Non-road"))
 ```

-Using the `ggplot2` plotting system, we plot the total PM[2.5] Emissions for Baltimore city for years 1999 to 2008 splitted by the source type.
+Using the `ggplot2` plotting system, we plotted the total PM[2.5] emissions for Baltimore city for years 1999 to 2008 splitted by the source type.
 ```
 ggplot(NEI_summarized, aes(x = year, y = total)) +
   geom_col() +